openhive-network/workerbee-doc/src/interfaces/api-reference.md

 ```

 #### onReblog

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when specified accounts reblog (share/repost) content on the Hive blockchain.
 Reblogs are a social sharing mechanism that allows users to reshare posts from other authors to their own feed, helping content reach a wider audience through the social network.